-Update January 12th, 2017: The Dutch news broadcaster AT5 reports that the abduction of the 2 year old Insiya Hemani has been well prepared for eight months.
+Update January 12th, 2017: The Dutch news broadcaster AT5 reports that the abduction of the 2-year old Insiya Hemani has been well prepared for eight months.
 On the computer of one of the suspects a plan was found.
-The plan reveals that the use of violence was no problem for the abuctors.
+The plan reveals that the use of violence wasn’t an issue for the abuctors.

 “I will continue.
 I won’t stop until Insiya is back in the Netherlands,” says Insiya’s mother (Dutch video, AT5)